From the National Athletic Trainers' Association

 The statement is an update to the NATA's original 2004 concussion guidelines (Guskiewicz KM, et al. 2004) and addresses education, prevention, documentation and legal aspects, evaluation and return-to-play considerations.
 In particular, the authors amended the return-to-play guidelines and now recommend no return on the day the athlete is concussed.
 (Note, this brings the NATA in line with the consensus of experts, which has recommended no same-day return-to-play for a number of years).

-The statement, created by the NATA Research & Education Foundation, will appear in the March 2014 issue of the Journal of Athletic Training,
+The statement, created by the NATA Research & Education Foundation, appeared in the March 2014 issue of the Journal of Athletic Training,

 "With the continued national spotlight on concussions from professional to youth sports, these recommendations provide a practical roadmap for athletic trainers, physicians and other medical professionals on injury identification and management.
 We also hope this document will serve as an educational tool for parents and school administrators," said Steven P. Broglio, PhD, ATC, lead author of the position statement and director of the Neurosport Research Lab in the School of Kinesiology at the University of Michigan.

 "Athletic trainers (ATs) are commonly the first medical experts available on site to identify and evaluate injuries," added Broglio.
 "Without exception, ATs should be present at all organized sporting events - from practices to games - and at all levels of play and work closely with their physician or other designated medical expert to implement these guidelines.
 In light of these general protocols, each athlete should be treated on an individual basis."